 - Near-Duplicates: Canonicalization isn’t restricted to exact duplicates; it can extend to near-duplicates with similar content.

-https://www.ebay.com/b/adidas-Yeezy-350/15709/bn_7118853686 https://www.ebay.com/b/Yeezy-350/15709/bn_7117744221. - Mixed Signals: Mixed signals can be confusing for search engines.
+- Mixed Signals: Mixed signals can be confusing for search engines.
 Refrain from scenarios where page A points to page B while page B points to page A. Also, avoid chaining canonical tags (A-–>B, B-–>C, C–->D).

 - Cross-Domain Duplicates: If the same content is found on multiple sites that are managed by the same company, or brand, using the canonical tag across domains is practical and removes duplicate content issues.

-How to Check Canonical Tags
+How to Audit Canonical Tags

 - Online SEO Tools: Crawl a website using Screaming Frog or Moz to review the canonical tag on each page.
-Check out the links for more information.

 How to use Screaming Frog to Find Duplicate Content